Block page · Cloudflare Zero Trust docs

 To configure the global block page:

 - Under Account Gateway block page, Gateway will display the current block page setting.
-Select Customize.
+Select Manage.

 - Choose whether to use the default Gateway block page, a URL redirect, or a custom Gateway block page.